umbraco/rfcs/docs/0000-rfc-styleguide.md

 * What sort of rules should be enforced?
 * What rules should not be enforced?
 * If multi-lingual documentation is introduced how could style guides be managed per language?
+* Would having a style guide make a difference to whether you would be more or less likely to contribute to the community documentation.

 ## Related RFCs